ayeffkay/mlops_zoomcamp_project/README.md

 ```

-The data is chosen so that the data drift must occur, so it is the expected behavior that models performs bad.
+The data is chosen so that the data drift must occur, so it is the expected behavior that models perform bad.

 ### Models monitoring